dib-lab/literate-resting/kp/README.txt

 This is an initial stab at khmer acceptance testing, based on khmer protocols/eel pond.
-To run, execute the following commands on ami-c17ec8a8.
+To run, execute the following commands on an AWS m1.xlarge machine running AMI ami-c17ec8a8.
 Note that the branch of khmer under test is specified in mrnaseq/1-quality.txt.

 ---